-We just returned from another amazing trip to Disney’s Aulani Resort; each year I wonder if the kids will want to use our Disney Vacation Club points at a different property but so far they have no desire.
+We just returned from another amazing trip to Disney’s Aulani Resort; each year, I wonder if the kids will want to use our Disney Vacation Club points at a different property, but so far, they have no desire.

 With this list of 30 things to do at Aulani Resort, kids and adults have plenty to do!

-Collect your Wristbands –
+Collect your Wristbands

-Each day you receive a different colored wristband for the pools and water features.
+Each day, you receive a different colored wristband for the pools and water features.
 If you arrive later in the day, be sure to head down right away to get your wristband for the day and let the collecting begin.

-Have breakfast at Ama Ama –
+Have breakfast at Ama Ama

-Ama Ama is a restaurant located on property with a beautiful view of the ocean and is a must do on the list of things to do at Aulani.
+Ama Ama is a restaurant located on the property with a beautiful view of the ocean and is a must-do list of things to do at Aulani.
 Make sure you have breakfast there at least one day – it’s amazing!

 If you or your children are into pin trading, be sure to bring them along on your trip to Aulani and trade pins with cast members.
 It’s a great chance to get some special pins that not everyone may see.

-Enjoy Dole Whip –
+Enjoy Dole Whip

-Dole Whip arrived at Aulani in August of 2014 and it has long been a favorite treat for everyone in our family.
-Some days we would pile it high and have it for lunch.
+Dole Whip arrived at Aulani in August of 2014, and it has long been a favorite treat for everyone in our family.
+Some days, we would pile it high and have it for lunch.

 Go on a Menehune Hunt (A favorite of things to do at Aulani for kids!)

-Swim in the lagoon at night –
+Swim in the lagoon at night

-Five years running and this is one of our favorite things to do at Aulani.
-You may be the only ones in the lagoon and the calm waters under the stars are breath taking.
-Make sure you take in the beauty of Aulani at night.
+Five years running, this is one of our favorite things to do at Aulani.
+You may be the only ones in the lagoon, and the calm waters under the stars are breathtaking.

-Enjoy a family movie night in your room –
+Enjoy a family movie night in your room

 Check out a Disney DVD from the Pau Hana Community Hall and kick back in your room to enjoy some family time.

-Go on a walk along the lagoons –
+Go on a walk along the lagoons

 Aulani is perfectly situated on a secluded corner of the island with four lagoons that offer protection from the open ocean.
-Walk them, run, them, love them.
+Walk them, run them, love them.
 They offer so many benefits to the area!

-Go on a scavenger hunt along the Waikolohe Stream –
+Go on a scavenger hunt along the Waikolohe Stream

-I will have a full post on this soon but be sure you look for animal shapes in the rocks along the stream.
-Keep your mind open and more will appear.
+I will have a full post on this soon, but be sure you look for animal shapes in the rocks along the stream.
+Keep your mind open, and more will appear.

-Watch an outdoor movie –
+Watch an outdoor movie

-We stay a week and that means 2-3 movies throughout our stay.
+We stay a week, and that means 2-3 movies throughout our stay.
 Look at your daily ‘Iwa for movie title and location.

-Ride down the water slides A LOT –
+Ride down the water slides A LOT

 You truly cannot get enough of these!
 If you are traveling with your children, partner up on a double raft and enjoy their laughter echoing throughout the tubes.

-Visit the gift shops –
+Visit the gift shops

 There is something for everyone and plenty of fun mementos to bring home for loved ones.

-Register your kids at Aunty’s Beach House –
+Register your kids at Aunty’s Beach House

 Do this on day one.
 Pronto.
-That way you can drop your kids off to play – for free – and do #14 while you enjoy a night out.
+That way, you can drop your kids off to play – for free – and do #14 while you enjoy a night out.
 Aunty’s Beach House is a definite travel benefit of Aulani Resort.

-Relax at the Spa –
+Relax at the Spa

 The kids are at Auntie’s and you can go relax at Laniwai.
-I have never done a spa treatment at Aulani but have heard they are amazing.
+I have never done a spa treatment at Aulani, but have heard they are amazing.

-Go out on the open water on a catamaran –
+Go out on the open water on a catamaran

 Makiki Joe’s Beach Rentals has everything you could want down by the lagoon.
 We thoroughly enjoyed our catamaran outing and especially loved that it was just us as a family on the boat.